djalbat/the-occam-user-manual/content/getting-started/opening-viewing-and-verifying-packages-and-projects.md

 To begin with, create a projects directory.
 You can call it what you like but here it will be called 'Projects'.
 By the way, projects and packages tend to sit side by side in the same diretory with Occam.
+In particular there is no separate directory for packages.
 To continue, when you have created the projects directory, open a terminal or command prompt and `cd` into it:

 ```